 If crisis strikes, having the right occupational health and safety policies and procedures in place will help to keep your staff healthy and safe.

-To achieve this ISO, you must identify hazards and risks to your staff during work.
+To achieve ISO 45001, you must identify hazards and risks to your staff during work.
 This can be very broad depending on your business and can include contact with biological elements such as allergens, bacteria or viruses.

 By identifying potential threats, you can then assess them, which will help to inform your plans in how to prepare and deal with them.